ayushais/deep_3d_descriptor/README.md

 last saved model from the first training.
 The path to the trained model can be set using the paramter --fine_tune_model_name.

-Example commands for completing the above mention training procedure is mentioned below:
+Example commands for completing the above mentioned training procedure:

 ```
 python train_model.py --model_name  my_model --path_to_training_data ../dataset/training_data.hdf5  --path_to_testing_data  ../dataset/testing_data.hdf5